verrol/dot-vim/README.md

     I have setup a few key-bindings to make my life easier, feel free to change them to suite yourself.
 IMPORTANT: I have disabled all arrow keys.
 That is to re-enforce the use of the much faster hlkj (left, right, up, down).
 I have also changed my <leader> key from the default of '/' to ';'.
-To same on some typing, use <> to mean <leader>.
+To save on some typing, use <> to mean <leader>.
 When it is not the leader, say CTRL-<some key>, I use <ctrl>.

     <leader> = ;